-We have done many different kinds of “camping” including a week in a tent just outside of Yosemite, staying in a small cabin with NO bathroom, and once in a “fancier” place that had a shower/bathroom.
+We have done many different kinds of “camping” .
+They include a week in a tent just outside of Yosemite, staying in a small cabin with NO bathroom, and once in a “fancier” place that had a shower/bathroom.

-Of course it is much easier if you choose a location with a bathroom very near by if you are tenting it but sometimes that isn’t possible so you need to be prepared for the worst scenario when camping with kids (just in case).
+Of course it is much easier if you choose a location with a potty very near by!
+Sometimes that isn’t possible so you need to be prepared for the worst scenario when camping with kids (just in case).

-First we will start with the packing for your road trip even before you get to your campsite….. are a few tips to help to survive that:
+First we will start with the packing for your road trip even before you get to your campsite.
+Here are a few tips to help survive: